Cannabis at Festivals and EventsApril 20, 2022

-When it comes to the impact of marijuana legalization on Canadian festivals, things are still a little hazy.
-Health Canada’s Cannabis Act came into effect on October 17th, 2018, making this the first summer that recreational weed was legal in Canada – and the festivals and events industry has learned some important lessons.
+When it comes to the impact of marijuana legalization on Canadian festivals, things were certainly hazy at first.
+Health Canada’s Cannabis Act came into effect on October 17th, 2018, making recreational weed legal in Canada – and the festivals and events industry has learned some important lessons since then.

 Given the popularity of beer tents at outdoor festivals, it was reasonable to wonder whether we’d see event organizers try and accommodate cannabis users, too.
-Or would non-medical marijuana continue to be treated like contraband, as the industry struggles to grasp a law that is still in its infancy?
+Or would non-medical marijuana continue to be treated like contraband, as the industry struggled to grasp a law in its infancy?

 The answer, it seems, is: it depends on the region.